benfjohnson/developer-dot/avatax/dev-guide/discounts-and-overrides/discounts.md

 <h3>Automatically Distributed Discounts</h3>

-With this exercise you will pass the complete discounted amount in the <code>discount</code> field then identify the lines that are participating in the discount by setting the discounted field to 'True'.
+With this exercise you will pass the complete discounted amount in the <code>discount</code> field then identify the lines that are participating in the discount by setting the <code>discounted</code> field to 'True'.
 Unlike the other methods, you will enter the total discount as a positive integer with this approach.
 If no lines have the discounted set to 'True', then the discount will NOT be applied.

 <div class="dev-guide-test" id="test3">
     <div class="dev-guide-test-heading">Test Case - 6.2.3</div>